 CEMI and Coherence Fields

-The following is my similar “coherence field” theory: the binding mechanism closely associated with radiation amongst the brain’s EM field varies primarily with respect to the amount of synchronous electrical potential involved in generating it, only indirectly due to the particular structure of neurons which produce it.
+The following is my similar “coherence field” theory: the binding mechanism closely associated with radiation amongst the brain’s EM field varies primarily with respect to the amount of synchronous electrical potential involved in generating it, more indirectly due to the particular structure of neurons which produce it.
 This EM field is the result of relatively uniform types of electrical gradient mediated by ion channels etc., integrating brain matter in consort with the field’s radiative properties.
-The brain’s diverse subjectivity stems from the way atoms in biochemical pathways superposition with each other and with radiation, a process induced by EM fields, so as to participate in forming percepts such as sights, sounds, scents, etc. A hypothesis is that the many nodes of superposed photonic and atomic fields, as waves of conventional matter, are capable of responding to further types of field phenomena, more or less nonlocal in causation, which have not yet been substantially characterized by science.
+The brain’s diverse subjectivity stems from the way atoms in biochemical pathways superposition with each other and with radiation to form percepts such as sights, sounds, scents, etc. This may actually consist in dual binding mechanisms: EM field phase locking between neural networks as induced somewhat remotely by fluctuating electric charges, like the pieces of a jigsaw puzzle, and superposition between EM radiation and biochemical arrays which produces percepts by wave and wavicle blending.
+A hypothesis is that the many nodes of superposed photonic and atomic fields, as waves of conventional matter, are capable of responding to further types of field phenomena, more or less nonlocal in causation, which have not yet been substantially characterized by science.

 Both of these theories might have an aspect of the truth.
-Perhaps consciousness consists in gradations of more or less CEMI-type fields depending on brain region, with high-level CEMI awareness centered in particular (though perhaps somewhat roving) places within the brain, so that for instance the ability of the brain to register hyperconscious mental images is a separate process from inducement of the fully attentive optical field, while each having distinctive CEMI-like properties, though the binding capacity of action potential-induced electromagnetism, radiation, etc. viewed in its entirety exists by way of a single, simple mechanism of variable strength responsible for consciousness’ stability in the presence of fluctuating stimuli, uniting radiative/biomolecular fields and coherence fields in general as a perceptual mind.
+Perhaps consciousness consists in gradations of more or less CEMI-type fields depending on brain region, with high-level CEMI awareness centered in particular (though perhaps somewhat roving) places within the brain, so that for instance the ability of the brain to register hyperconscious mental images is a separate process from inducement of the fully attentive optical field, while each having distinctive CEMI-like properties, though the binding capacity of action potential-induced electromagnetism, radiation, etc. viewed in its entirety exists by way of a relatively simple duality of mechanisms responsible for consciousness’ stability in the presence of fluctuating stimuli, uniting neural networks, radiative/biomolecular fields and coherence fields in general as a perceptual mind.

 So the field of consciousness is somewhat particularized into peak awareness in line with CEMI theory, though not enough for even human agents to introspect the mind with a huge amount of resolution, but this of course can vary between individuals.
-Electromagnetism and EM radiation participate in binding diverse percepts (specially adapted arrays of superposition amongst entanglement) within a single matrix of mind, the integrated “what it is like” to experience existence, because the brain’s coherence field is rather functionally homogeneous in its fundamental mechanism of synthesis.
+Electromagnetism and EM radiation participate in coordinating and binding diverse percepts (specially adapted arrays of superposition amongst entanglement) and neural networks within a single matrix of mind, the integrated “will” and “what it is like” to experience existence, because the brain’s coherence field is rather functionally homogeneous and economical in its fundamental mechanisms of synthesis.
 I would claim that due to similarities between the tissues and cells of many species, there is probably a “what it is like” to be an insect, maybe even a bacterium, especially in the presence of relatively strong electromagnetic forces from even external origins.
-Lower introspective resolution does not imply a machinelike lack of perception and feeling, and higher introspective resolution can readily cooccur with some perceptual deficits.
+Lower introspective resolution does not imply a lack of perception and feeling, and higher introspective resolution can readily cooccur with some perceptual deficits.
 I suppose this is contra the perspective of materialistic determinism or “objectification” commonly directed towards animals or the disabled.

-Maybe neuron function specifically can be differentiated into more, less, and majority non-CEMI processes, yet all nonetheless bound together by a relatively stable electromagnetic matrix.
-Are CEMI mechanisms an especially accentuated instance of less self-aware but likewise perceptual EM/radiative field effects operating globally within the brain?
-This would explain the serial (nonparallel) processing characteristic of full awareness, as a relatively localized and disjuncted interruption of the brain’s global field by sufficiently strong, “CEMI” fields that destructively interfere with what surrounds them.
+Maybe neuron function specifically can be differentiated into more, less, and majority non-CEMI processes, yet all nonetheless synchronized and bound together within a relatively stable electromagnetic matrix.
+Are CEMI mechanisms an especially accentuated instance of less self-aware but likewise conscious EM and radiative field effects operating globally within the brain?
+This would explain the serial (nonparallel) processing characteristic of full awareness, as a relatively localized and disjuncted interruption of the brain’s global field by sufficiently strong, “CEMI” fields, the radiation of which destructively interferes with radiation that surrounds them.
 An interesting inquiry would be as to where unmistakably CEMI-level fields are located within the brain.
 Could the CEMI centers be wherever fMRI indicates blood flow is particularly concentrated, or even more localized than that?
-Do sources of EM radiation, including CEMI fields, bypass neurons somewhat and interact directly, maybe as a sort of nested, morphing pattern?
+Do sources of EM radiation, including those of CEMI fields, bypass neurons somewhat and interact directly, maybe as a sort of nested, morphing pattern?

 The issue of how certain quantumlike mechanisms such as superpositions within molecules might avoid thermodynamic decoherence is a pertinent matter in this context.
 Maybe some combination of cytoskeletal fibers, membranes, and specially adapted biochemical pathways that perhaps resemble photosynthetic reaction center complexes in their quantum flexibility might explain it.
 Is superposition much more pervasive than conventional atomic theory suggests, perhaps even a property consonant in some measure with the fundamental structure of solutions despite heat entropy, with postulated biochemical pathway involvement in the constitution of qualitative percepts being distinguished by degree more than kind?